challotte-it/lab/docs/development_log.md

 - If this happens again, check Windows Credential Manager for outdated or incorrect GitHub credentials.
 - Ensure the correct GitHub account is selected when prompted for authentication.
 - Keep repository remote URLs and account permissions aligned.

+-
+## Database Design
+- Designed the database using the `Tasks` and `TaskHistory` tables.
+- Chose to store task lifecycle events in `TaskHistory` instead of storing multiple status fields in the `Tasks` table.

+---

+## Business Logic
+- Defined the business rules for task states.
+- Separated the application into validation, business logic, and database layers.

+---

+## Testing
+- Selected Vitest as the testing framework.
+- Planned unit tests before implementation following a top-down development approach.

+---

+## Bug Fix: Task Status Filtering
+During development, the task filtering feature did not correctly display **Todo** and **Completed** tasks.

+To avoid affecting the main branch, a separate feature branch called "status_filter_bug" was created to isolate, investigate, and resolve the issue before merging the fix.

+---

+## Documentation
+- I docu